ZombieBrine13092/WebCraft/README.md

 Running the game
 ---------------------
-The game simply opens in a browser, so there's no client setup, but here's how to start a server:
+The game simply opens in a browser, so there's no client setup, but here's how to start a server.
 (*Port 3000 can be forwarded onto the Internet for external connections*)

 The server requires NodeJS and NPM to function.
 You can get it at https://nodejs.org.